AllenInstitute/mouse_connectivity_models/docs/modules/homogeneous.rst

         \underset{x}{\text{argmin}} \| Ax - b \|_2^2, \quad \text{subject to} \quad x \geq 0

-This model seeks set of positive linear weight coefficients :math:`w_{x,y}` that minimize the L2 prediction error.
-Because many injections overlap several regions, the model attempls to assign credit to each of the source regions by relying on multiple non-overlapping injections.
+This model seeks set of positive linear weight coefficients :math:`w_{x,y}` that minimize the :term:`L2` prediction error.
+Because many injections overlap several regions, the model attempts to assign credit to each of the source regions by relying on multiple non-overlapping injections.

 Assumptions
 -----------
-- Homogeneity: two injections of identical volume into region X result in the same flourescence in a target region, irrespective of the exact posistion of the injection within the source area
+- :term:`Homogeneity`: two injections of identical volume into region X result in the same fluorescence in a target region, irrespective of the exact position of the injection within the source area
-- Additivity: the flourescence observed in a target region can be explained by a linear sum of appropriately weighted sources.
+- :term:`Additivity`: the fluorescence observed in a target region can be explained by a linear sum of appropriately weighted sources.